open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 The following settings can be optionally configured:

-- `metrics`: The processor uses metric names to identify a set of cumulative sum metrics and converts them to cumulative delta.
-Defaults to converting all metric names.
+- `metrics`: The processor uses metric names to identify a set of cumulative metrics and converts them to delta.
 - `max_stale`: The total time a state entry will live past the time it was last seen.
 Set to 0 to retain state indefinitely.
 Default: 0

 #### Example